Why Denham left London for Amsterdam

 Since Denham's arrival, the local denim scene has continued growing at a steady pace.
 Tommy Hilfiger moved its head office from New York to Amsterdam and G-Star, Gsus and G+N all began here, too.
 Even older labels like Levi’s and Diesel have chosen the city for their design studios.
 And these are just a few of the more than 2,600 fashion-related enterprises that call the Dutch capital home and inject billions into its economy each year.

-After leaving Pepe, Jason Denham (even his name sounds like denim, he jokes) co-created Kuyichi, the first organic jeans brand.
-He points out that the local fashion industry benefits from its compact size, and the fact that “the best and most creative designers want to live and work here.”
+After leaving Pepe, Denham (and yes – that’s his real name) co-created Kuyichi, the first organic jeans brand.
+He believes the local fashion industry benefits from Amsterdam’s compact size, and the fact that “the best and most creative designers want to live and work here.”